engr-advising/engr-advising.github.io/_build/html/_sources/genadv.rst.txt

    :width: 100%
    :align: center

-|

-2. Find and print your curriculum sheet (see Documents section below).
+2. Find and print the appropriate curriculum sheet for your major, license option, and catalog year (see Documents section below).

 3. Complete the curriculum sheet by making notations to the right of the credit hours: